outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Procyanidin C1 (PCC1)
 				- a B type proanthocyanidin and an epicatechin (type of antioxidant) trimer found in grape seed, unripe apples, and cinnamon
 				- causes DNA damage, cell cycle arrest and induces apoptosis
+			- inhibit/increase other factors in apoptosis and proliferation
+				- p21
+				- cyclin D1
 			- increase Survivin
 				- CRISPR knockout of BIRC5 (gene which encodes survivin protein)
 				- Survivin is a member of the inhibitor of apoptosis (IAP) family